 Vivien and Roy have another encounter when she’s in the parking lot of a restaurant at night.
 It’s the same restaurant where Vivien saw her mother on a date and kissing another man.
 In the parking lot, some young thugs start to harass Vivien.
 But lo and behold, Roy shows up and comes to Vivien’s rescue.

-It turns out he knows these troublemakers because he’s been involved with some criminal activities with them.
+It turns out that Roy knows these troublemakers because he’s been involved with some criminal activities with them.
 Later in the movie, Roy is shown committing burglary by breaking into a house with one of his hoodlum pals.
 They don’t get caught, and the burglary is never mentioned in the movie again.

 Vivien’s problems at home and her problems with Steve have upset her to the point where she starts doing her own version of rebelling.
 There’s a scene where she shows up in a classroom where the teacher is handing out a test to the students.
 Vivien doesn’t even sit down before she decides she’s going to walk out of the class without taking the test.
 She doesn’t just walk out.
 She has to do a dramatic, pouty saunter, as if she’s on some kind of fashion runway.

-And what do you know, the swim team is traveling out of the country to go to a swimming competition.
+And what do you know: The swim team is traveling out of the country to go to a swimming competition.
 And guess where they’ve gone?
 Italy.
 Vivien wants to bring the passion back to her romance with Steve.
 And so, she decides to go to Italy to surprise Steve at the hotel where the swim team is staying.

 For reasons that won’t be revealed in this review, Steve isn’t available for most of the trip.
 But guess who’s available to show Vivien around this part of Italy?
 You get the gist of what happens in the movie’s trailer.
 There are no real surprises in how Roy ends up courting Vivien, even though he tells her in a not-very-convincing way that he doesn’t want to fall in love.